Study: How Construction Professionals Use the Internet for Business

 If you asked a construction professional what the most important tool they use in their line of work is, what do you think they would say?
 Ten to fifteen years ago that answer would have varied from trade to trade.
 Now, though, there’s one obvious tool that is essential and necessary regardless of whether you’re a plumber or a carpenter: the internet.

-According to a recent survey of construction professionals by the Home Improvement Research Institute, construction professionals have begun to take full advantage of the internet as a tool for everything from communicating with clients to researching and purchasing materials to marketing their business.
+According to a survey of construction professionals by the Home Improvement Research Institute, construction professionals have begun to take full advantage of the internet as a tool for everything from communicating with clients to researching and purchasing materials to marketing their business.
 Here’s a breakdown of how the surveyed construction pros use the internet to operate and grow their business.

 According to the survey, construction professionals primarily use the internet as a communication tool, especially to interact with clients.
 Nearly 90 percent of survey respondents say that they go online to communicate with their clients at least once a week.
 And about half said they communicate online every day with their coworkers and suppliers.